Animatron/player/doc/embedding.md

 </html>
 ```

-If you need another version of a Player, just specify it by replacing the `latest` with, say, `v1.3`.
+If you need another version of the Player, just specify it by replacing the `latest` with, say, `v1.3`.

 ## The Magic of Auto-Initialization

-To load some known Animatron snapshot in a Player, you need to know its URL and both width and height of an Animation.
-These are quite easy to find, though.
+To load a known Animatron snapshot in the Player, you need to know its URL as well as the width and height of the Animation.
+No worries - these are quite easy to find.

-URL of a JSON.
-When you publish (share) your scene from Animatron, you get a URL like `http://clips.animatron.com/...`, a page which you can share with friends.
-If you add `.json` in the end of this URL, you have a JSON snapshot, like: ...
+URL of a JSON: When you publish (share) your scene from Animatron, you get a URL like `http://clips.animatron.com/...`, a page which you can share with others by sending its URL.
+If you add `.json` at the end of this URL, you have a JSON snapshot, like: ...

 If you have your own JSON hosted somewhere, you are free to pass its URL instead!

-Width and height of your Animation are specified by you in a project in Animatron Editor, or you may find them in `IFRAME` URL, as described above.
+The width and height of your animation are originally specified by you in the project in the Animatron Editor, or you may find them in `IFRAME` URL, as described above.

 Now you are ready to do magic: